-a and b [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously[7] incorrect procedure.
+a and b [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct or [2] Each locus situation is correctly drawn, but no X points are marked, and no numerical answer is found.

 [4] A correct diagram is drawn, two X points are marked, a numerical 2 is given for the places to dig, and appropriate work is shown.[3]
 The diagram is correct including two X points, but an incorrect answer or no answer is found.